 If your organization’s facilities are in an area prone to hurricanes, your staff, volunteers and other key people will need to be prepared should disaster strike.
 One good way to prepare is to conduct a hurricane tabletop exercise that allows you to talk through how you would handle such a situation.

-Here, Church Mutual offers some steps you can take to conduct a tabletop exercise and a sample scenario.
+Here are some steps you can take to conduct a tabletop exercise and a sample scenario:

-The National Hurricane Center (NHC) reported that after a week in warm open waters, Hurricane David is approximately 200 miles off your coast.
+The National Hurricane Center (NHC) reported Hurricane David is approximately 200 miles off your coast.
 The local office of the NHC issued a hurricane watch for a large portion of the coast, including your community.
 Currently a Category 1 hurricane, David continues to gain strength and is projected to make landfall within 72 hours.
 Forecasters are already warning of the potential for this storm to become extremely powerful.

 Considerations for discussion: